 Ms. Cavazos has the experience to defend clients against all types of federal criminal charges.
 Common offenses clients are charged with include drug trafficking, fraud and embezzlement, weapons crimes, money laundering, racketeering and smuggling of undocumented aliens.

 She also represents clients who have been accused of violating the terms of their supervisory release (for instance, testing positive for drugs) after serving their time in federal prison.

 The Experience You Need

-You need a lawyer who understands what needs to be done to fight for your rights in federal court and help you avoid serious criminal penalties.
+You need a lawyer who understands what needs to be done to fight for your rights in federal court.
 To schedule a free one-hour consultation to discuss your case, please call the firm in San Antonio at 210-468-1130 or contact the firm online.